-The Softwood Sawlog Price Index measures the average price received per cubic metre of sawlogs sold at roadside by the Forestry Commission/ Natural Resources Wales.
+The Softwood Sawlog Price Index measures the average price received per cubic metre of sawlogs sold at roadside by Forestry England/ Forestry and Land Scotland/ Natural Resources Wales.

 Sawlogs are logs (roundwood) usually of at least 14 cm diameter that are likely to be sawn into planks or boards.
-Selling at roadside means that the owner (in this case the Forestry Commission or Natural Resources Wales), is responsible for felling the trees and extracting them to the side of the road so that they are ready for the buyer to take away.
+Selling at roadside means that the owner (in this case Forestry England, Forestry and Land Scotland or Natural Resources Wales), is responsible for felling the trees and extracting them to the side of the road so that they are ready for the buyer to take away.